leevanrell/leevanrell.github.io/_posts/2020-1-21-Expanding-your-VMs-in-ESXi.markdown

 This was pesky enough that I thought it merited a small post.
 I recently ran out of media on my Ubuntu VM on my ESXi v6.5 homelab.
 And went on a small adventure trying to figure out what to slap in the terminal to get more space.
 So hopefully this might save someone else more time.

-First go to the VM whose hdd you'd like to expand and click edit settings.
+First, go to the VM whose HDD you'd like to expand and click edit settings.
-Then click the Hard disk option and enter your desired hdd size (make sure the VM is shutdown for this).
+Then click the Hard disk option and enter your desired HDD size (make sure the VM is shut down for this).

 ![ESXi Menu](/assets/img/esxi_vm_hdd.png)

-Then boot your VM and click the gui option or ssh in.
+Then boot your VM and click the GUI option or ssh in.
 Make sure GParted is installed with:
 ```
 ~ sudo apt install gparted
 ```